nightmareze1/nginx/README.md

 *CIRCLECI example pipeline in circle.yml

+*Jenkinsfile groovy to build app using blueocean dashboard and send alerts to Slack(Try and cath) and deploy in k8s.

 *Pipeline generate Docker image:version(commit) and Upload to DockerRegistry/DockerHub

 *Download Docker Image from the registry and perform Deploy k8.